Diplomatic history of World War I: Secret treaties

-Important secret treaties of this era include the secretly concluded treaty of Ottoman–German alliance signed on August 2, 1914.
+Important secret treaties of this era include the secretly concluded treaty of Ottoman–German alliance signed on 2 August 1914.
 It provided that Germany and Turkey would remain neutral in the conflict between Austria-Hungary and Serbia, but if Russia intervened "with active military measures" the two countries would become military allies.
-Another important secret treaty was the Treaty of London, concluded on April 26, 1915, in which Italy was promised certain territorial concessions in exchange for joining the war on the Triple Entente (Allied) side.
-The Treaty of Bucharest was concluded between Romania and the Entente powers (Britain, France, Italy, and Russia) on August 17, 1916; under this treaty, Romania pledged to attack Austria-Hungary and not to seek a separate peace in exchange for certain territorial gains.
-Article 16 of that treaty provided that "the present arrangement shall be held secret."
-Blaming the war in part on secret treaties, President Wilson called in his Fourteen Points for "open covenants, openly arrived at."
+Another important secret treaty was the Treaty of London, concluded on 26 April 1915, in which Italy was promised certain territorial concessions in exchange for joining the war on the Triple Entente (Allied) side.
+The Treaty of Bucharest was concluded between Romania and the Entente powers (Britain, France, Italy, and Russia) on 17 August 1916; under this treaty, Romania pledged to attack Austria-Hungary and not to seek a separate peace in exchange for certain territorial gains.
+Article 16 of that treaty provided that "the present arrangement shall be held secret".
+Blaming the war in part on secret treaties, President Wilson called in his Fourteen Points for "open covenants, openly arrived at".

 Germany controlled by Hindenburg and Erich Ludendorff

 The two sides had strikingly different approaches to diplomacy.
 The military leadership of Field Marshal Paul von Hindenburg and his deputy General Erich Ludendorff increasingly controlled Germany and the other Central Powers.
 They worked around the Kaiser and largely ignored the politicians and diplomats; they focused on military supremacy.
 The most dramatic example came when military command decided on unrestricted submarine warfare against Britain in early 1917, over the objections of Chancellor Bethmann Hollweg and other civilian leaders.
-Historian Cathal Nolan says their strategy was, "Germans must win fast and win everything or lose everything in a war of exhaustion: knock out Russia in 1917, defeat France and starve Britain, all before the Americans arrived in sufficient numbers to make a real difference on the Western Front."
+Historian Cathal Nolan says their strategy was that "Germans must win fast and win everything or lose everything in a war of exhaustion: knock out Russia in 1917, defeat France and starve Britain, all before the Americans arrived in sufficient numbers to make a real difference on the Western Front."
 A military approach meant that victory was to be achieved by winning great campaigns against the main enemy armies.
 Allies were useful for providing hundreds of thousands of bayonets, and access to critical geographical points.